-T I INPUTS What resources do you need for the programming/initiative?
+INPUTS What resources do you need for the programming/initiative?
 ACTIVITIES What happens during your program/initiative?
 OUTPUTS What does your program/initiative produce?
 OUTCOMES How will your clients or constituents be different as a result of your program/initiative?
-What will they know or be able to do? - Artist staff time (choreographers, composers, dancers, actors, designers) - Administrative staff time (marketing, finance, fund-raising, pro- gramming, audience develop- ment) - Funding (grant, individual donations) - Facility/theater - Curate the season - Market events - Create contextual materials - Produce performances and postperformance chats - Hold performances, forums, and workshops - Rehearse - Travel to see work and meet presenters - No. of artists presented - No. of performances held - No. audience members overall - No. repeat & crossover audience members - No. of artists commissioned - No. of rehearsal hours pro- vided - No. of tours/performances generated by presentation Artist's creative process is satisfying to them Positive relationships develop between artist and presenter Audience has deeper experience w/art form Audience samples variety of programs Bookings increase for artists
+What will they know or be Artist staff time (choreographers, composers, dancers, actors, designers) Administrative staff time (marketing, finance, fund-raising, pro- gramming, audience develop- ment) Funding (grant, individual donations) Facility/theater Curate the season Market events Create contextual materials Produce performances and postperformance chats Hold performances, forums, and workshops Rehearse Travel to see work and meet presenters No. of artists presented No. of performances held No. audience members overall No. repeat & crossover audience members No. of artists commissioned No. of rehearsal hours pro- vided No. of tours/performances generated by presentation able to do? - Artist's creative process is satisfying to them - Positive relationships develop between artist and presenter - Audience has deeper experience w/art form - Audience samples variety of programs - Bookings increase for artists